NVlabs/FPSci/docs/resultsFiles.md

 * `reticleScaleMax`: The maximum scale of the reticle (shortly after a shot)
 * `reticleColorMinScale`: The reticle color when at the minimum sclae (long after a shot)
 * `reticleColorMaxScale`: The reticle color when at the maximum scale (shortly after a shot)
+* `reticleChangeTime`: The time it takes for the reticle to scale/change colors following a shot
 * `userTurnScaleX`: The user provided X turn scale
 * `userTurnScaleY`: The user provided Y turn scale (negative if inverted)
 * `sessTurnScaleX`: The session provided X turn scale (stacks with user turn scale)